annelo-msft/gists/clientmodel-client/readme.md

 A number of types have been removed from System.ClientModel.
 As a result client method implementations will change as follows.

+- `ClientDiagnostics` is removed.
+As a result, calls `CreateScope`, `scope.Start` and try/catch block around method implementation are removed.
 - `RequestUriBuilder` is replaced by BCL `Uri` type.  `CreateRequest` methods use BCL `UriBuilder` to create the request URI.
-- Shared source type `RawRequestUriBuilder` has been removed.
+- Shared source type `RawRequestUriBuilder` is removed.
 Generated clients escape URI query parameter values inline.
+- Shared source type `HttpPipelineExtensions` is removed.
+Generated clients call `pipeline.Send` and check `response.IsError` inline in the protocol method.
+- There are no pageable or long-running operations in `System.ClientModel`-based clients today.

 ## Client APIs